- Price: 30 USD / 50 USD lifetime license (special price for early access: non-profit/for-profit)

 If (zero) or (one + “Require selecting a license”) licenses only are configured in the admin panel, the user will not be prompted to choose a license during upload.

 When configuring a License in the admin panel, the following attributes are available:

 - Key: a unique value used to identify this License in the database.
-You shouldn’t change it once a sticker has been used as it will break connections to existing pictures which will then show the orphaned old key as license.
+You shouldn’t change it once a license has been used as it will break connections to existing pictures which will then show the orphaned old key as license.

 - Label: a translatable license name.
 Will be visible in the license choice dropdown and next to the copyright icon on the picture page.

 - Description: a translatable description.
 Will be visible behind an info icon next to the license label.

 After a draft has been created, the image editor becomes available in the upload modal.